 There is no method currently to submit a list of emails to Google or Safari and get a similar list for Push Notification back.

-Hence, similar to list of Email users, we can get opt-in from users in multiple ways.
+Hence, similar to the list of Email users, we can get opt-in from users in multiple ways.

-- Default: The default method includes a subscription pop-up on load of the home page or all the pages.
-The delay is configurable in tool like PushEngage.com, and you further you could change the Messaging on the Pop Up.
+- Default: The default method includes a subscription pop-up on a load of the home page or all the pages.
+The delay is configurable in a tool like PushEngage.com, and you further you could change the Messaging on the Pop-Up.